 z/OS provides means of secure communication between systems sharing the same security policy.
 In Labeled Security Mode, communication within TOE parts coupled into a sysplex can be multilevel, whereas other communication channels are assigned a single security label.
-In CAPP mode, labels need not to be assigned and evaluated for any communication channel.

 z/OS TCP/IP provides the means for associating labels with all IP addresses in the network.
 In Labeled Security Mode, communication is permitted between any two addresses that have equivalent labels.
 In Labeled Security Mode, communication between two multilevel addresses requires the explicit labeling of each packet with the sending user's label and is only permitted over XCF links within the sysplex.